Friday, December 2, 2011

 Lt.
 John Pike, the U.C.
 Davis campus police officer who pepper-sprayed passive student protesters, is popping up in some of the world’s most famous paintings as part of an Internet meme intended to shame him for his actions.

+were garden pests, is shocking,” The Post’s Phil Kennicott wrote.
 Over the weekend, Pike’s visage popped up in Photoshopped into other scenes of languid passivity, such as Edouard Manet’s “Le Dejeuner sur l’Herbe” (The Luncheon on the Grass) pictured above.

 Archibald Willard’s “The Spirit of ‘76” has a new addition.